 Valerie manages a group of researchers and evaluators focused on work in the social sector.
 In this role, she focuses on internal organizational learning and understanding CCL’s progress toward larger-scale societal impact and oversees the evaluation and research work across K-12 education, higher education, non-profits, population health, and youth-serving organizations.
 Valerie also contributes to CCL’s work in Equity, Diversity, and Inclusion by supporting CCL’s internal EDI journey and evaluation and learning efforts related to EDI.
 Valerie is interested in emergent learning, continuous program improvement, developmental evaluation, program evaluation, and applied research and works to foster an organizational learning culture that embeds data and intentional learning throughout the program lifecycle.

 Ph.D. in Psychology from The Graduate Center, City University of New York (CUNY)

 M.A. in Psychology from Hunter College, City University of New York (CUNY)

 B.S. in Psychology from Stetson University in DeLand, FL, with a minor in Women’s Studies

-Valerie serves as secretary for the Research Triangle Park Evaluators group (a regional affiliate of the American Evaluation Association).
+Valerie recently served as secretary for the Research Triangle Park Evaluators group (a regional affiliate of the American Evaluation Association).
 She also served as Secretary for the Society for Qualitative Inquiry in Psychology (SQIP, a division of the American Psychological Association’s (APA) Division of Quantitative and Qualitative Methods) and Program Chair for the American Educational Research Association’s (AERA) Out-of-School-Time Special Interest Group, where she was named emerging scholar of the year in 2013.
 In addition, she is a member of the American Evaluation Association (AEA).